divolte/divolte-collector/docs/mapping_reference.rst

     map true onto 'directTraffic'
   }

-Here we check whether the referer value is absent and if so, map a literal value onto a boolean field.
+Here we check whether the referrer value is absent and if so, map a literal value onto a boolean field.

 As an alternative syntax, it is possible to use a closure that produces the boolean value as well, just like in `Mapping values onto fields (map)`_.
 In this example we check if a query parameter called clientId is present in the location and on that condition perform a mapping::